antirez/smaz2/README.md

 ## Motivations

-LoRa networks have an extremely limited bandwidth and requires a long channel time in order to send even small messages.
+LoRa networks have an extremely limited bandwidth and each message requires a long channel time in order to be transmitted (often in the order of *seconds!*).
 When LoRa is used to send messages between humans, a form of compression improves the channel utilization in a sensible way.

 This compression scheme is designed to compress small messages in extremely memory constrained devices, like ESP32 devices running MicroPython.